y-ken/fluent-plugin-mysql-replicator/README.md

 2013-11-25 18:22:45 +0900 replicator.delete: {"id":"1"}
 `````

-## Tutorial for Production (Multiple thread for huge tables)
+## Tutorial for Production

-It is made for supporting a millions of records and/or multiple tables replication.
+It is very useful to replicate a millions of records and/or multiple tables with multiple threads.
-It is storing hash table in mysql management table instead of ruby internal memory.
+This architecture is storing hash table in mysql management table instead of ruby internal memory.

+**Note:**
+On syncing 300 million rows table, it will consume around 20MB of memory with ruby 1.9.3 environment.

 #### prepare